Date Hiked: Friday, November 9, 2012

 Weather: 54°F and sunny

-Resources: Northwest Park, Trail Map
+Northwest Park,

 Highlights of the trip: Views of Rainbow Reservoir, farm animals, nature center